TwoDayOldCoffee/Customer-Churn-Prediction/README.md

 - Deploy the Streamlit application online
 - Integrate SHAP explanations directly into the dashboard
 - Experiment with additional machine learning models
-- Implement a fully automated ML pipeline
+- Implement automated hyperparameter tuning
+- Add model monitoring and logging for predictions